rtzeng/processMemChk/README.md

 scripts on machines with less than 15 GB of RAM, the results produced a false negative in that the reported memory usage would never reach the high limit of 15 GB.
-Thus, the decision was made to include options to define the low and high limit based on the server's configured/installed RAM.
-The options make the scripts convenient to run on machines with different RAM sizes.
+Thus, the decision was made to include options to define the low and high limit based on the server's actual configured/installed RAM.

 Downloading